the fifer scissors exercise

 After googling, I found a bunch of information that led back to an old school p90x video.
-I watched the clip and realized I’ve been doing “Fifer Scissors”, but differently.
+I watched the clip and realized I’ve been doing “Fifer Scissors” all along, but differently.
 The Angel version is with toes pointed and legs in maximum extension.
 My clients know it as “Dancer Legs”.

 For the purpose of this article, I’ll refer to it as the Fifer Scissors exercise.
-I’ll break down how to do it, what it works, modifications, and whether or not you should try fifer scissors.
+I’ll break down how to do it, what it works, modifications, and whether or not it’s an exercise you should try.

 Let’s get into it.

 In 2005, Tony Horton launched the infamous p90x.
 I didn’t own the dvd set but I was able to try a workout here and there when visiting friends who did.
 I loved it.
 The workout series featured regular people undergoing a 90 day transformation.
 In a 2007 video, a participant named Scotty Fifer dominated one of the ab exercises.
 It stood out because that particular exercise was loathed by all p90xers.

 “Those were the hardest part of the video!
 Even though I had a six pack, I could never do all the fifer scissors!!”

-- The abdominals are used isometrically to stabilize the body while the legs lift and lower.
+1. The abdominals are used isometrically to stabilize the body while the legs lift and lower.
 Even though your abs don’t “move” during this exercise, they are working!

 2. The quadriceps, the front of the thigh, are responsible for knee extension and hip flexion.
 Every time you lift your leg, the quadriceps are engaged.

-- The hamstrings, the back of the thigh, are used to bend the knee and extend the hip, ie. straighten the leg.
+3. The hamstrings, the back of the thigh, are used to bend the knee and extend the hip, ie. straighten the leg.
 During the fifer exercise, the hamstrings are worked passively.
 They are doing the work but they are worked/stretched the higher the leg is lifted.